LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 > There is unfortunately both ["basic" and "extended" regular expressions](https://www.gnu.org/software/grep/manual/html_node/Basic-vs-Extended.html).
 > This is a common cause of confusion, since most tutorials, including ours, teach
 > extended regular expression, but `grep` uses basic by default.
-> Unles you want to remember the details, make your life easy by always using
+> Unless you want to remember the details, make your life easy by always using
 > extended regular expressions (`-E` flag) when doing something more complex
 > than searching for a plain string.
 {: .callout}